plewis/plewis.github.io/phylogenetics/lab-revbayes.md

     Missing Variable:	Variable moves does not exist
     Error:	Problem processing line 20 in file "gtr.Rev"

-type <tt>q()</tt> to get out of the program, then open your _gtr.Rev_ script in nano and go to line 20 (or whatever line is indicated) by typing Ctrl-<hyphen> and typing in the line number.
+type `q()` to get out of the program, then open your _gtr.Rev_ script in nano and go to line 20 (or whatever line is indicated) by typing Ctrl-<hyphen> and typing in the line number.
 See if you can figure out what is bothering RevBayes.
 Hint: the solution will involve relocating the line that says "moves = VectorMoves()" (this is line 45 in my version).

 > :thinking: What is the posterior probability of the chlorophyll b clade under the GTR+I+G model?